-- 1) work, which is not contraindicated due to health reasons; - 2) work, which may be temporary; - work, in case of which the journey from the place of residence to the place of work of the person by public transport will not take longer than two hours a day and will not cost more than 15% of the person's monthly wages; - 4) work, for which a salary, upon full-time employment, is higher than the unemployment insurance benefit received by the person for the same period but not lower than the minimum monthly wage established under subsection 29(5) of the Employment Contracts Act is offered, and - 5) work, which does not need to correspond to the education, profession or earlier work experience of the unemployed person.
+- 1) work, which is not contraindicated due to health reasons; - 2) work, which may be temporary: - 3) work, in case of which the journey from the place of residence to the place of work of the person by public transport will not take longer than two hours a day and will not cost more than 15% of the person's monthly wages; - 4) work, for which a salary, upon full-time employment, is higher than the unemployment insurance benefit received by the person for the same period but not lower than the minimum monthly wage established under subsection 29(5) of the Employment Contracts Act is offered, and - 5) work, which does not need to correspond to the education, profession or earlier work experience of the unemployed person.

 Gradual sanctions are implemented should the unemployed person refuse to accept suitable work.
 Namely, should the unemployed person refuse suitable work without a good reason for the first time, the UIF has the right not to pay unemployment insurance or suspend the payment of unemployment allowance for ten days.
 Should the unemployed person refuse suitable work without a good reason for the second time, the payment of unemployment allowance shall be suspended prematurely.
-The UIF shall make a decision on the termination of a person's registration as unemployed should the unemployed person refuses suitable work with a good reason when they refuse work due to health reasons, family responsibilities, incompatible work conditions or working time or when there is no proper transport connection between the person's home and workplace.
+The UIF shall make a decision on the termination of a person's registration as unemployed should the unemployed person refuse, without a good reason, to accept suitable work for the third time.
+An unemployed person refuses suitable work with a good reason when they refuse work due to health reasons, family responsibilities, incompatible work conditions or working time or when there is no proper transport connection between the person's home and workplace.
 The regulation helps to shorten the unemployment spell and guarantees that the unemployed person remains active in the process: searches for work and is available for work.
 The aim of the regulation is not to sanction the unemployed person but help them back to the labour market.